CharityEverett/hiv/README.md

 This visualization features:
 - Interactive 3D model of an HIV virus with dynamic spikes and glowing elements
 - Circular timeline showing Harvard's key research institutions
+- Click on any of the timeline panels to see information on the contributions and researchers
 - Color-coded segments representing different research centers
 - Particle effects creating a microscopic atmosphere
 - 3D extruded text elements providing institutional information